Andrea Kneppers

 Andrea Kneppers (born 24 February 1993) is a Dutch competitive swimmer who specialises in freestyle.

 At the 2016 European Aquatics Championships in London, Kneppers won a bronze medal in the 4 × 200 m freestyle relay, together with her teammates Esmee Vermeulen, Robin Neumann, and Femke Heemskerk.

+Kneppers attended and swam for the University of Louisville under Head Coach Arthur Albiero.

 She qualified for the 2016 Summer Olympics in Rio de Janeiro.
 In the 4 × 200 metre freestyle relay, her team finished 14th in the heats.